Loans & Financing7 min read

 Tie Timeline to Milestones

-Name intermediate targets: first loan closed by March, half remaining balance by December.
+Name intermediate targets: first loan closed by March, half remaining balance by December, composite debt-free by June 2028.
 Milestones maintain momentum better than distant final dates alone.

 When Timelines Slip